Industrial Structure of Macao 2016

 Changes in Industrial Structure

-The relative importance of the secondary sector to total Gross Value Added (7.8%) increased by 2.7 percentage points year-on-year, in which the share of Construction (6.5%) grew by 2.4 percentage points and the shares of Electricity, Gas & Water Supply (0.7%) and Manufacturing (0.6%) both rose by 0.2 percentage points.
+The relative importance of the secondary sector to total Gross Value Added (6.6%) decreased by 1.2 percentage points year-on-year, in which the share of Construction dropped by 1.2 percentage points to 5.3%, and the shares of Manufacturing (0.6%) and Electricity, Gas & Water Supply (0.7%) both remained similar to 2015.